sakapon/Documents/Software/Languages/CSharp/Syntax-Tree-Debugger.en.md

 ### Result
 So, as a result of trying to make prototype "Tick-tack Debugger" with WPF, it looked like this.
-As an example, we are seeking a square root by the Newton's method.
+As an example, we are figuring out a square root by the Newton's method.
 (Click to enlarge)

 ![](https://github.com/sakapon/Samples-2018/blob/master/Images/SyntaxTreeSample/TickTackDebugger.gif)